pipe11/TFM_fake_news_detector/README.md

 This phase consists of **extracting quality data** from raw text, specifically Fake News and Real News from our data sources and finally create our final corpus for the next steps.
 On this process we are facing a **big file of 30 Gb** with **9,408,908 articles**, so we are using big data tools like chunksize for filtering and processing.
 To achieve our goal we will follow the following process:

 ### 5.1.
 Filter articles by credibility category
-On this step we are filtering with ```pandas``` the articles we want to extract per their credibility category, we are only taking: **Fake News, Satire News and Reliable News**.
-For this we used a technique learned from the Master witch **chunksize** that took a lot of time.
-This can be replicated and revised on the folllowing notebook: **[FNC Big Data file](https://github.com/pipe11/TFM_fake_news_detector/blob/master/data_transformation/01_FNC_fake_news_big_data.ipynb)**
+On this step we filter with ```pandas``` the articles we want to extract per their credibility category, we only take: **Fake News, Satire News and Reliable News**.
+For this we used a technique learned in the Master; i.e.-**chunksize** which took a lot of time.
+This can be replicated and revised on the following notebook: **[FNC Big Data file](https://github.com/pipe11/TFM_fake_news_detector/blob/master/data_transformation/01_FNC_fake_news_big_data.ipynb)**

-The result of this operation was a csv file named **news_csv_filtered**.
+The result of this operation was a CSV file named **news_csv_filtered**.
 This file is note at the data folder due to its size, so we included its name at the **.gitignore list**.

 ### 5.2.
 Detect language the language of the articles
-On this phase we started looking for a methdology and a NLP tecnique or tool to **detect language from raw text**, so we can check if tere are articles in Spanish and later on filter them with an script.
-Finally to detect the language employed in the document, we used the **Python package ```langdetect```** which can detect all the languages ina given text.
-Also we used more arguments of this package to make a condition to filter only aritcles in Spanish, if a **second language is detected the script will drop it out**.
+On this phase we started looking for a methodology and a NLP technique or tool to **detect language from raw text**, so we can check if there are articles in Spanish, and later on filter them with a script.
+Finally to detect the language employed in the document, we used the **Python package ```langdetect```** which can detect all the languages in a given text.
+Also we used more arguments of this package to make a condition to filter only articles in Spanish.
+If a **second language is detected the script will drop it out**.

 For this operation, we used the same technique as in the last notebook, a **python script with chunksize** to handle the size of the input file.
 The resulting csv file is: **[news_csv_spanish](https://github.com/pipe11/TFM_fake_news_detector/blob/master/data/news_csv_spanish.csv)**.

 ### 5.3.
 Text cleaning and article selection
-After obtaining the articles in spanish, we checked and explored the resulting corpus (You can do it too with this **[Notebook](https://github.com/pipe11/TFM_fake_news_detector/blob/master/data_transformation/04_Create_corpus_news_extracted_FNC.ipynb)**), and then we realized that all the articles categorized as **Reliable News**, **3.084 articles**, only contains articles with nutrition and health recomendations as it as could be ascertained from its source *nutritionfacts.org*.
+After obtaining the articles in Spanish language, we checked and explored the resulting Corpus (you can do so with this **[Notebook](https://github.com/pipe11/TFM_fake_news_detector/blob/master/data_transformation/04_Create_corpus_news_extracted_FNC.ipynb)**), and then we realized that all the articles categorized as **Reliable News**, **3.084 articles**, only contains articles with nutrition and health recommendations as it as could be ascertained from its source *nutritionfacts.org*.
 Also most of this articles are **extremely short** for our purposes.

-So to **balance the final Corpus** we needed another dataset of spanish articles from reliable sources, if possible from spanish newspapers.
+So to **balance the final Corpus** we needed another dataset of Spanish articles from reliable sources and, if possible, from Spanish newspapers.
 Thats how we reached to the **[WebHouse Dataset](https://webhose.io/free-datasets/spanish-news-articles/)**, **342.000 articles** in Spanish language.
 These news were **crawled on 2016** and it is a zip with 342.000 of JSON files.
-For these articles we need to **clean and preprocess the raw text**, only including the article information we want.
-For this we did a several article exploration to finde the **best reliable source**, the chosen was **Europa Press**.
-This domain contained not only articles from *europapress.com* but also from the most read newspapers on Spani: **El País, El Mundo, El Confidencial, El diario.es, 20minutos, etc...**.
+For these articles we needed to **clean and preprocess the raw text**, only including the article information we want.
+For this we did a several article exploration to find the **best reliable source**, the chosen was **Europa Press**.
+This domain contained not only articles from *europapress.com* but also from the most read newspapers in Spain: **El País, El Mundo, El Confidencial, El diario.es, 20minutos, etc...**.

 We also needed to build an **script to classify the topics** for the reliable articles acording to its subdomain on its URL.
 All this process can be reviewed and replicated on this **[Notebook](https://github.com/pipe11/TFM_fake_news_detector/blob/master/data_transformation/03_reliable_spanish_news.ipynb)**

 ### 5.4.
 Create the final corpus
-Afte the creation of the final corpus, we needed to specify the topic of the **Fake News articles extracted**, this couldn't be done with the script built for the topic classification of the reliable articles.
-So we developed an **express Passive Agressive Classifier** for **multi classification topic on the 9 proposed topics** above.
+After the creation of the final Corpus, we needed to specify the topic of the **Fake News articles extracted**, this couldn't be done with the script built for the topic classification of the reliable articles.
+So we developed an **express Passive Aggressive Classifier** for **multi classification topic on the 9 proposed topics** above.
 For this we used the **[Spanish FNC from Posadas](https://github.com/pipe11/TFM_fake_news_detector/blob/master/data/corpus_spanish.csv)** as training data and for feature extraction we used the **TF-IDF Vectorization**.
 This multi classification algorithm achieved an **accuracy of 76%**.

-After these operations, we concated the articles from the 3 sources proposed at the **[Datasets and Corpora](4-Datasets-and-Corpora)** section: **[Spanish Fake News Corpus](https://github.com/jpposadas/FakeNewsCorpusSpanish)** built by **Juan Pablo Durán-Posadas and its team** + articles extracted from the **[Fake News Corpus (FNC) from several27](https://github.com/several27/FakeNewsCorpus)** + articles extracted from the **[WebHouse Dataset](https://webhose.io/free-datasets/spanish-news-articles/)**.
+After these operations, we concatenated the articles from the 3 sources proposed at the **[Datasets and Corpora](4-Datasets-and-Corpora)** section: **[Spanish Fake News Corpus](https://github.com/jpposadas/FakeNewsCorpusSpanish)** built by **Juan Pablo Durán-Posadas and its team** + articles extracted from the **[Fake News Corpus (FNC) from several27](https://github.com/several27/FakeNewsCorpus)** + articles extracted from the **[WebHouse Dataset](https://webhose.io/free-datasets/spanish-news-articles/)**.

 This process can be reviewed and replicated at this **[Notebook].(https://github.com/pipe11/TFM_fake_news_detector/blob/master/data_transformation/04_Create_corpus_news_extracted_FNC.ipynb)**<br>